 A) Two thirds of all VF cases are contracted in Arizona, with Phoenix and Tucson as the two most affected cities.

 The next map shows areas the U.S. Geological Survey has identified as endemic to Coccidioides fungus.
 Notice the green X at the Dinosaur National Monument site in Utah, far to the north of previously established endemic areas.
 All ten of the workers at a DNM archeological site on June 19, 2001 became ill with Valley Fever.
-The exact location of cocci's growth could not be pinpointed for this particular outbreak, but it is suspected to grow near Utah's X. Washington State's recently confirmed soil sample also has a green X.
+The exact location of cocci's growth could not be pinpointed for this particular outbreak, but it is suspected to grow near Utah's X. Recently confirmed Washington State soil samples were in Walla Walla, Benton, Franklin, and Yakima counties.

 If you visit or live at or near an endemic area to this fungus, pay close attention to the environmental conditions mentioned in our Dawn to Dusk page!
 The maps above were created by Valley Fever Survivor® based on source material from the U.S. Geological Survey and Edwards and Palmer.
 Edwards PQ, Palmer CE.
 Prevalence of sensitivity to coccidioidin, with special reference to specific and nonspecific reactions to coccidioidin and to histoplasmin.
 Dis Chest.
 1957 Jan;31(1):35-60.

 Coccidioidomycosis was first discovered in the early 1890’s in Domingo Ezcurra, an Argentinean soldier.
 Some pathologists believed his skin conditions were the result of cancer.
 After tissue biopsies his illness was thought to resemble the protozoan coccidia, often found in chickens.
 To this day the name of coccidioidomycosis still represents this early misdiagnosis.
 The Ezcurra case was followed for eleven years and he ultimately died of his illness.